killermann/samk.blog/content/posts/2013-12-20-proud-humbled-misunderstanding.md

 ## The Longer Version

-I&#8217;m not going to call people out directly, because I don&#8217;t want them to feel like sad pandas.
-So instead of quotes (or screencaps, because I just saw several outbreaks of this plague, which led to this article), I&#8217;ll give you a couple broad reenactments of what I&#8217;m talking about.
+I'm not going to call people out directly, because I don't want them to feel like sad pandas.
+So instead of quotes (or screencaps, because I just saw several outbreaks of this plague, which led to this article), I'll give you a couple broad reenactments of what I'm talking about.

 ### Opening Argument